-As per community demand, our aim today is going to be to cover the most prominent and the most modern CSS3 tutorials that have been published by the leading front-end developers and designers, all of the tutorials here are based on the latest standards, to help you become a better web designer by learning how to use particular CSS3 functions and features in the most rewarding way possible.
-At the end of the post, we will also mention a couple of CSS3 learning resources that you can use to shape and form your skills into better understanding and usability.
-Like any programming language, to better understand something — it’s best that we allow ourselves to do some repetitive coding, either through a dynamic online platform, or within our own personal code editors.
+Our aim today is to cover the most prominent and modern CSS3 tutorials from leading front-end developers and designers.
+All of the tutorials here are based on the latest standards to help you become a better web design.
+At the end of the post, we will also mention a couple of CSS3 learning resources for further learning.
+Like any programming language, to better understand something, it’s best that we allow ourselves to do some repetitive coding, either through a dynamic online platform, or within our own personal code editors.

 Editing Images in CSS

 Using images in web design makes total sense, but the story gets more technical than that.
-While it’s fun to use photos of your own liking in your web designs, sometimes we have to take into account things like — is the image file size appropriate for our project, can we add filters through CSS rather than through external apps like Photoshop, and what can we really do with CSS anyway to help our photos look better.
-Una Kravets takes us on a 15 minute long journey where she gives a talk about CSS image editing and how we can transform CSS to act more like a standalone image editing software platform, rather than just a way to manipulate design aspects.
+While it’s fun to use photos of your own liking in your web designs, sometimes there are things we have to take into account.
+Is the image file size appropriate for our project?
+Can we add filters through CSS rather than through external apps like Photoshop?
+What can we really do with CSS to help our photos look better?
+Una Kravets takes us on a 15-minute journey.
+In it, she gives a talk about CSS image editing and how we can transform CSS to act more like a standalone image editing software platform, rather than just a way to manipulate design aspects.

 Using Modern CSS to Build a Responsive Image Grid

-Continuing with the topic of images, here we have George Martsoukos presenting us with a simple lightweight tutorial on how to use modern CSS3 functions to build responsive image grids.
+Continuing with the topic of images, here we have George Martsoukos.
+He presents to us a simple lightweight tutorial on how to use modern CSS3 functions to build responsive image grids.
 Image grids (or sometimes called galleries) are all about displaying visual content within the context of a grid.
 These kind of grids become useful to those who are sharing their photography, or using an image grid as a way to expand their portfolio items.
 In this tutorial, George talks us through the process of ensuring that the grids we create are going to be equally responsive to desktop, and mobile applications.

 Learn CSS Layout

 Web designs is everything about layouts.
 We create a layout and then use other available elements and functions to style it, to build upon it.
 And it’s a known fact that much of web design layouts are totally dependent on CSS.
-Learning CSS allows us to learn more about website layouts and how they work, but if you don’t have the knowledge already — Mikito Takada has written an online book that’s split into 5 different chapters on how to create layouts with CSS3, and do it the right way.
-He talks about positioning, and also aligning different box elements to begin creating the grid elements, he goes more in-depth about positioning and the available features right now, while dedicated the last two chapters to Flexbox (a known CSS function), and also a writeup on the best CSS styling tips and tricks that he has learned about on his own journey of being a web designer.
+Learning CSS allows us to learn more about website layouts and how they work.
+But if you don’t have the knowledge already, Mikito Takada has written an online book that’s split into 5 different chapters on how to create layouts with CSS3, properly.
+He talks about positioning, and also aligning different box elements to begin creating the grid elements, he goes more in-depth about positioning and the available features right now.
+He dedicates the last two chapters to Flexbox (CSS function).
+There’s also a writeup on the best CSS styling tips and tricks from his own journey of being a web designer.

 CSS Refresher Notes

-Notes and style guides are the driving force for many of the webs designers, and it’s quite essential that we remember to put aside our own favorite note resources for easier future reference, and as far as CSS3 goes — the CSS Refresh Notes is amongst the favorites on the GitHub community; hundreds of stars, and plenty of community input on how to expand this resource to be the best there is.
-CSS Refresh Notes focuses on the most crucial aspects of CSS3 development and lets designers to quickly tap into reference notes for the most common, and not so common CSS3 features.
+Notes and style guides are the driving force for many of the webs designers.
+It’s quite essential that we remember to put aside our own favorite note resources for easier future reference.
+And as far as CSS3 goes, the CSS Refresh Notes is amongst the favorites on the GitHub community; hundreds of stars, and plenty of community input on how to expand this resource to be the best there is.
+CSS Refresh Notes focuses on the most crucial aspects of CSS3 development.
+It also lets designers quickly tap into reference notes for most CSS3 features.
 Whether it is positioning or selectors you need help with, perhaps media queries for responsive design, or how to best use SVG within your CSS3 design patterns — these notes will come in handy even if you don’t feel that way straight away.

 Variables: The Backbone Of CSS Architecture